nwillc/mysnipserver/README.md

 ## Docker Tasks

-Can create an image, or run in a container, right from the gradle build.
+Can create an image, or run it in a container, right from the gradle build.

 ## See Also